-For installations at elevations >6,000 feet (>1,830 meters), the pressure switch must always be replaced before the heater is operated.
-The switch is shipped separately for field-installation if the unit Is ordered with high-elevation option DJ20.
+For installations at elevations >6,000 feet (>1,830 meters), the pressure switch (see Figure 13) must always be replaced before the heater is operated.
+If ordered with the unit as part of a high-elevation kit (refer to Table 9), the switch is shipped separately for field-installation.
 Replace the pressure switch as follows:

-- 1. Locate pressure switch in control compartment (see Figure 20) and mark and disconnect two switch wires. - 2.
+- 1. Locate pressure switch in control compartment (see Figure 11) and mark and disconnect two switch wires. - 2.
 Mark and disconnect sensing tube(s) from pressure switch. - 3.
 Remove two screws that secure mounting bracket and remove bracket and pressure switch.
 Save bracket and screws for reuse. - 4.
 Install replacement pressure switch (refer to replacement parts manual found at www.reznorhvac.com for PN) using mounting bracket and two screws.
 Reconnect sensing tube(s) and wires.